 Areas of interest: phenotypic plasticity; the integration of ecology, development, behavior, physiology, and evolution; embryos as organisms; life history switch points; substrate vibration as an information channel; herpetology; tropical biology; sex, gender and sexuality

 Research in my laboratory examines developing organisms in an ecological context.
-We study hatching and metamorphosis as critical life history transitions, focusing on the ability of animals to facultatively alter these switch points in response to changing risks and opportunities in each life stage.
+We study hatching as a critical life history transition point, focusing on the ability of animals to facultatively alter when they leave the egg in response to changing risks to and opportunities for embryos and larvae.
 Our research integrates ideas and techniques from ecology, behavior, and physiology, developmental and evolutionary biology, and mechanical engineering.

 Our study organisms are amphibians and their enemies.
-In the neotropics we study leaf-breeding treefrogs, with arboreal eggs and aquatic tadpoles.
-Our focal species, the red-eyed treefrog, hatches prematurely in response to egg stage risks and shifts metamorphosis in response to predators of both tadpoles and froglets.
+In the neotropics we study red-eyed treefrogs, hourglass treefrogs, and glassfrogs, representing three lineages of frogs that independently evolved arboreal eggs and retained aquatic tadpoles.
 Our work addresses mechanisms of plasticity, its evolution, and the consequences of different plastic ‘choices’ in different environments.
 In New England, we study vernal pool amphibians, focusing on pathogen-induced early hatching and its consequences.

 - BI 506 Phenotypic Plasticity

-- WS 101 Gender and Sexuality: An Interdisciplinary Introduction
+- WS101 Gender and Sexuality I: An Interdisciplinary Introduction